ShawnXuan/small_scripts/README.md

   a small and simple tool to calculate train headway in idea condition.

 8. PhotoMarker.py
   for Dr. Guang.
-Add address and time date on the photos automaticly. to be done!
+Add address(folder name) and time date on the photos automaticly.

+9. inv_dy_pro.py
+  a simple dynamic programming example, ref https://www.youtube.com/watch?v=yKCbRPrrw7A&t=912s for detail.